CrowdStrike/puppet-falcon/README.md

 ### Using the `api` install method

-The  `api` install methods uses the API to download the sensor package, and the module infers the `package` parameters required to install the sensor.
+The  `api` install methods uses the API to download the sensor package.
+The version of the package that is downloaded are determined by the parameters passed to the module.

+There are three parameters that alter the behavior of the `api` install method.
+Only one of these parameters can be used at a time, and they are evaluated in the order they are listed below.

+  - `version` -  Will download the sensor package matching the version you specify.
+  - `update_policy` - Will download the version specified by the update policy.
+  - `version_decrement` - Will download the `n`th version before the current version.

 The drawbacks to using the `api` install method are outlined in [API vs Local install methods](#api-vs-local-install-methods).

-There are three paramters that alter the behavior of the `api` install method.

-  - `version` - It will download the sensor package matching the version you specify.
-  - `update_policy` - It will download the version specified by the update policy.
-  - `version_decrement` - It will download the `n`th version before the current version.

 Examples for each are below.
 **Using the `version` parameter**